JosephMcArthur/Open-Leadership-Workshop/Open Leaders Workshop.md

 * Information centralization
 * Filtering problem on the amounts of information
 * Information has become non-rivelrous.
 * There is now a gatekeeper to accessing info.
 To read paper you just need your eyes, to read it digitally you need word.
-That gives word control **cries**.
+That gives microsoft word control **cries**.

 Ironically the age which allows the greatest sharing has led to incredible centralization and inequality *bwam bwaaaaaam*